Jilly Cooper: Death and tributes

 Queen Camilla, a long-term friend, led the tributes to Cooper, describing her as a legend and a "wonderfully witty and compassionate friend to me and so many", adding: "May her hereafter be filled with impossibly handsome men and devoted dogs."
 The official spokesman of the prime minister, Keir Starmer, said: "Dame Jilly Cooper was a literary force whose wit, warmth and wisdom shaped British culture for over half a century and brought joy to millions."
 Famously a fan of Cooper's novels, former prime minister Rishi Sunak wrote on X: "Sad to hear of the passing of Dame Jilly Cooper, a storyteller whose wit and love of character brought joy to millions.
 My thoughts are with her family and fellow readers."
 Others paying tribute to Cooper included comedian Helen Lederer, who wrote on X: "Trail blazer, wit, optimist and the giver of the greatest summer parties – you made it look simple."
 Broadcaster Gyles Brandreth wrote that she was "simply adorable".

 Television presenter Kirstie Allsopp said Cooper was "a British institution, funny, enthusiastic and self deprecating, we don't see enough of it these days".
 Piers Morgan posted: "Such a fabulously fun, mischievous, warm-hearted lady.
 If she was in a room, everyone would feel instantly cheerier."
 Fellow broadcaster Russell Grant wrote on X: "Jilly was one of the most kind, courteous, generous, warm-hearted and smiley people I ever met when I worked on breakfast and morning TV."
 Actress Dame Joanna Lumley, who starred in Cooper's early 1970s sitcom It's Awfully Bad for Your Eyes, Darling, told BBC News: "She was entirely generous, hugely talented, prolific, enthusiastic, meticulous and wholly loveable: a darling friend and a brilliant person."

-A number of authors have also recognised her and her legacy, including Jill Mansell who credited Cooper for inspiring her to be a writer.
+A number of authors have recognised her and her legacy, including Jill Mansell who credited Cooper for inspiring her to be a writer.
 The Australian-British author Kathy Lette said: "A twinkle has gone out of the world."
 Author and former doctor Adam Kay recalled being Cooper's "perhaps unlikely penpal", adding: "We have lost one of the greats."

+A memorial service was held for Cooper at Southwark Cathedral on 30 January 2026.